lewisalexia/Classification_Project1_Churn/README.md

 # To Churn or not to Churn: Telco
 # Project Description

-Telco has been experiencing high amounts of customer churn in the past month.
+Telco has been experiencing high amounts of customer churn in the past year.

 # Project Goal